 This means that if their database is compromised and stolen, now the crooks have a way of getting access to your account using the security questions, even if your password is securely stored away.
 You can’t really go reset your birthdate and pet’s name any time soon.
 They can also use this knowledge to get access to your accounts on other sites you’ve signed up as well.

 Scraping information from your social feeds and surveys

 Most of the answers to your password recovery questions can also be easily scraped out of your social network profiles and feeds.
 Your date of birth, your mother’s name, where you went to school, your anniversaries, your pet’s name and more.
 Like those on Facebook and Linkedin, your social media profiles can tell people more than you want them to know.

 How many times have you taken part in surveys in your social feed?
 Your favourite food, holiday destinations, which songs and movies you like.
 Information from such innocent-looking social surveys could lead to your information getting compiled into a profile which can someday be used in attacks against your accounts if you don’t know who is collecting this data.

 How do I keep myself safe?
 Lie!

 Did you know your first school was Doggies Rescue Cat in Space University?
-You can get even more cryptic and answer that with [email protected]@ERTG.
+You can get even more cryptic and answer that with 3efgt54rf372ss@@ERTG.

-I have also started keeping a separate set of answers for sites which require higher security so that even if the answers are compromised in data breaches, accounts on these sites are not easily taken over.
+I have also started keeping a separate set of answers for sites that require higher security.
+Even if the answers are compromised in data breaches, accounts on these sites are not easily taken over.

-There’s no quick way around good security – use unique passwords in every site and unique answers to recovery questions on every site as well.
-You should use a password manager to prevent your brain from being overloaded with password and answers.
-This way anyone who gets a hold of your password from a breached site can’t use the same details to take over your accounts on others.
+There’s no quick way around good security – use unique passwords on every site and unique answers to recovery questions on every site as well.
+You should use a password manager to prevent your brain from being overloaded with passwords and answers.
+This way, anyone who gets a hold of your password from a breached site can’t use the same details to take over your accounts on others.